aile-dev02/quintessence/FIREBASE_SETUP.md

 ### Common Issues

+**`testmemo-demo` connection errors in production**:
+- **Cause**: Using demo/fallback Firebase config in production
+- **Solution**: Set proper environment variables with your actual Firebase project values
+- **Check**: Ensure `VITE_FIREBASE_PROJECT_ID` and `VITE_FIREBASE_API_KEY` are set

 **Firebase not initializing**:
-- Check environment variables are set correctly
+- Check environment variables are set correctly in Vercel dashboard
 - Verify Firebase project exists and is active
 - Check browser console for detailed error messages
+- Ensure all required environment variables are set (not just some)

-**Permission denied errors**:
+**Permission denied (401) errors**:
-- Verify Firestore security rules
-- Check if authentication is required but not implemented
+- Check if your Firebase API key is correct
-- Test with more permissive rules first
+- Verify your Firebase project ID matches the one in Firebase Console
+- Ensure the web app is properly configured in Firebase project settings

+**Bad Request (400) errors**:
+- Usually indicates incorrect Firebase configuration
+- Double-check all environment variable values
+- Make sure you're not using demo values in production

 **Real-time updates not working**:
 - Check network connectivity